 - e.
 Revisions to routing of piping and conduits. - f.
 Revisions to electrical circuitry. - g.
 Actual equipment locations. - h.
 Duct size and routing. - i.
 Locations of concealed internal utilities. - j.
 Changes made by Change Order or Construction Change Directive. - k.
 Changes made following Architect's written orders. - I. Details not on the original Contract Drawings. - m.
 Field records for variable and concealed conditions. - n.
 Record information on the Work that is shown only schematically. - 3.
 Mark the Contract Drawings and Shop Drawings completely and accurately.
 Use personnel proficient at recording graphic information in production of marked-up record prints. - a.
 During construction keep an accurate record of all deviations in the work between that shown on the drawings and its actual installation.
-These records shall include, but not be limited to, all Modifications and items noted below.

-- 1) Record on a set of black line drawings all changes made and the location of all mechanical equipment, piping, wiring and ductwork as it is installed. - 2) Marking devices: Use a red pencil for all graphic work and red ink for all - written work. - 3) Clearly mark each document in 2-inch high red ink letters with the legend changes occur.
+These records shall include, but not be limited to, all Modifications and items noted below. - 1) Record on a set of black line drawings all changes made and the location of all mechanical equipment, piping, wiring and ductwork as it is installed. - 2) Marking devices: Use a red pencil for all graphic work and red ink for all written work. - 3) Clearly mark each document in 2-inch high red ink letters with the legend CONTRACTOR AS-BUILT DOCUMENTS." - 4) Keep all documents current at all times as the work progresses and changes occur. - 5) Do not permanently conceal any work until all of the required information has been recorded. - b.
+Legibly mark the Contractor As-Built Documents to record actual construction features including the following: - 1) The horizontal and vertical location of underground utilities and appurtenances referenced to permanent surface improvements. - 2) The location of all internal utilities and appurtenances concealed in construction and referenced to visible and accessible features of structure. - 3) All field changes of dimension or detail. - 4) Changes made by Change Order. - 5) Details not included in the Issued for Construction Documents. - 6) Upon completion of the work, transfer all information recorded during the progress of the work to a set of drawings furnished by the Ownerfor this purpose.
+Label these drawings "CONTRACTOR AS-BUILTDRAWINGS." - B. Newly Prepared Record Drawings: Prepare new Drawings instead of preparing record Drawings where Architect determines that neither the original Contract Drawings nor Shop Drawings are suitable to show actual installation. - 1.
+New Drawings may be required when a Change Order is issued as a result of accepting an alternate, substitution, or other modification.

-CONTRACTOR AS-BUILT DOCUMENTS."

-4) Keep all documents current at all times as the work progresses and has been recorded.

-5) Do not permanently conceal any work until all of the required information b.
-Legibly mark the Contractor As-Built Documents to record actual construction features including the following:

-- 1) The horizontal and vertical location of underground utilities and appurtenances referenced to permanent surface improvements. - 2) The location of all internal utilities and appurtenances concealed in construction and referenced to visible and accessible features of structure.

-- 3) All field changes of dimension or detail. - 4) Changes made by Change Order. - 5) Details not included in the Issued for Construction Documents. - 6) Upon completion of the work, transfer all information recorded during the progress of the work to a set of drawings furnished by the Owner for this purpose.
-Label these drawings "CONTRACTOR AS-BUILT DRAWINGS."

-- B. Newly Prepared Record Drawings: Prepare new Drawings instead of preparing record Drawings where Architect determines that neither the original Contract Drawings nor Shop Drawings are suitable to show actual installation. - 1.
-New Drawings may be required when a Change Order is issued as a result of accepting an alternate, substitution, or other modification. - Consult Architect for proper scale and scope of detailing and notations required to record the actual physical installation and its relation to other construction.
+- Consult Architect for proper scale and scope of detailing and notations required to record the actual physical installation and its relation to other construction.
 Integrate newly prepared record Drawings into record Drawing sets; comply with procedures for formatting, organizing, copying, binding, and submitting. - C. Format: Identify and date each record Drawing; include the designation "PROJECT RECORD DRAWING" in a prominent location. - 1.
-Format: Annotated PDF electronic file with comment function enabled. - 2.
+Format: - a.
+In addition to drawing requirements outlined in GW FIM Procedures Manual, AutoCAD files shall be submitted for all projects regardless of size and scope. - b.
+Annotated PDF electronic files of all drawings shall be submitted with comment function enabled. - 2.
 Record Digital Data Files: Organize digital data information into separate electronic files that correspond to each sheet of the Contract Drawings.
 Name each file in accordance with the GW FIM Procedures Manual. - 3.
 Identification: Follow requirements outlined in GW FIM Procedures Manual